 want to consider a hand-cart for getting items upstairs.

-Need to know move-in dates/times: View our Move-In page located under Residence Hall Living OR our important dates!
+Need to know move-in dates/times: View our Move-In page located under Residence Hall Living OR our Important Dates on the Apply for Housing page!

 The room is furnished with: